 Otherwise, what will they do who are baptized for the dead, if the dead do not rise at all?
 Why then are they baptized for the dead?1 Corinthians 15:29 (NKJV)

-Some, grasping at straws to find an example of ceremonies for the departed and link this to prayer for the departed, wish to cite this passage as support, though no definitive argument can be made.
+Some, trying to find an example of ceremonies for the departed and link this to prayer for the departed, wish to cite this passage as support, though no definitive argument can be made.
 Tertullian in Adversus Marcionem (late second century) writes, “We will not be wanting (in some defense of the doctrine) even here, in consideration of such persons as are ignorant of that little treatise.
 ‘What’ asks he, ‘shall they do who are baptized for the dead, if the dead rise not?'”
 Didymus the Blind (313-398 AD) writes, “The Marcionites baptize the living on behalf of dead unbelievers, not knowing that baptism saves only the person who receives it.”
 Ambrosiaster in his commentary on 1 Corinthians (366-384 AD) writes, “It seems that some people were at the time being baptized for the dead because they were afraid that someone who was not baptized would either not rise at all or else rise merely in order to be condemned.”

 John Chrysostom (349-407 AD) puts forward the Marcionite practice and interpretation stating that they baptize the living as a substitute for those who departed prior to baptism then continues, “As thus, if this was Paul’s meaning wherefore did God threaten him that is not baptized?
 For it is impossible that any should not be baptized henceforth, this being once devised: and besides, the fault no longer lies with the dead, but with the living.
 But to whom spoke he, ‘Unless you eat My flesh, and drink My blood, you have no life in yourselves?’
 (John 6:53) To the living, or to the dead, tell me?
 And again, ‘Unless a man be born again of water and of the Spirit, he cannot see the kingdom of God.’
 (John 3:5) For if this be permitted, and there be no need of the mind of the receiver nor of his assent while he lives, what hinders both Greeks and Jews thus to become believers, other men after their decease doing these things in their stead?”
 An Old Irish gloss similarly comments on the verse, “For sinners who cause death: or, for those who are dead as to their wills.”